Rugby union in Lithuania

-Governing Body
+Governing body

-The Lithuanian Rugby Federation was founded in 1961 and joined the IRB in 1993 after Lithuanian had regained its independence.
+The Lithuanian Rugby Federation (Lietuvos Regbio Federacija) was founded in 1961 and joined the IRB in 1993 after Lithuanian had regained its independence.
+It is responsible for organizing and developing the sport at various levels within the country.
 Although the union was formed in the 1960s, it was not considered a full-fledged national union until after the breakup of the USSR.

 History

 Soviet Era

 Rugby union arrived in Lithuania in the 1960s.
 The first domestic game was played in 1961.
 Lithuania was never a stronghold of rugby in the USSR.
 The game was mainly played in Russia and Georgia.

 Lithuania had its own national rugby team in the USSR, but it was not treated as an international side.